sulu/docs/detail-specification/100-basic/DET-106-Widgets.md

 Basic idea behind the handling of the toolbar items:

 ###WidgetToolbarItemService
 A WidgetToolbarItemService should implement the WidgetToolbarItemServiceInterface and provides WidgetToolbarItems for the toolbar in the sidebar.
-Each WidgetToolbaritemPass will be collected by the WidgetToolbarItemPass when it has the `sulu.widget.toolbar_item` tag.
+Each WidgetToolbaritemPass will be collected by the WidgetToolbarItemPass when it has the `sulu.widget.toolbar_items` tag.

 ###WidgetToolbarItemPass
 The WidgetToolbarItemPass will collect the tagged WidgetToolbarItemServices and add them to the WidgetToolbarItemManager.